 He looked up at Charlie to ask the question pointing at the car and then his feet.
 Charlie just pointed to his gun.
 Durk was confused.
 Was Charlie indicating he’d use his gun to disable the car?
 That meant someone would have to fire their gun.
 Durk’s stomach was in his feet.
 His heart pounded inside his shirt.
 The rhythm was the same as before: just in case, just in case, just in case.

 He heard his dad’s voice in his head, “Guns kill people.
 If they don’t kill you, they sure can hurt you.
-Just look at me.
+Look at me, Son.
 Don’t use a gun unless you absolutely have to, only to protect your family, never to intimidate.”

 Everything was happening now.
 Durk watched the events unfold, but he felt as if he were viewing them like a slow motion movie rather than in real time.
-A black SUV pulled up to back of the Park N Go.
+The black SUV pulled into the lot.
 He saw Sid and Charlie with their hands in their pockets most likely fingering the guns.
 They stepped out from behind the dumpster.
 Durk stayed partially hidden.
 The gun in his pocket felt heavy again.